Velainu Vandhutta Vellaikaaran: Plot

 Archana eventually gets the job, but on merit and not through recommendation.
-Thinking that Murugan had cheated her father, she immediately orders him to give back the money, failing which he would be imprisoned.
+Thinking that Murugan had cheated her father, she immediately ordered him to give back the money, failing which he would be imprisoned.
 Murugan and Sakkarai find out about Jacket's condition but manage to get him discharged from the hospital.
-They train him to tell Archana that he has received the money from Murugan and to tell Pushpa to sign the divorce notice so that both their problems would be solved.
-Unfortunately, their plan backfires completely as Jacket tells Pushpa what he was supposed to tell Archana, making Pushpa realize that Jacket has lost his memory and refuses to sign the divorce notice.
+They train him to tell Archana that he has received the money from Murugan and to tell Pushpa to sign the divorce notice so that both their problems will be solved.
+Unfortunately, their plan backfires completely as Jacket tells Pushpa what he was supposed to tell Archana, making Pushpa realise that Jacket has lost his memory and refuses to sign the divorce notice.
 Jacket also inadvertently gets caught in the middle of a protest against Marudhamuthu and is eventually kidnapped by Bhootham and his men.
 Murugan is caught at the scene of the kidnapping and is arrested by Archana.

-At Bhootham's hideout, Jacket irritates him and his men with his childish behavior.
+At Bhootham's hideout, Jacket irritates him and his men with his childish behaviour.
 In a fit of rage, Bhootham kicks Jacket, making him unconscious, but Jacket regains his memory after gaining consciousness, much to Bhootham's happiness.
 Bhootham then asks him where the money is hidden.
 Jacket, however, starts telling all the events of the day he met Shanmugasundaram and keeps repeating the story from the beginning whenever he is interrupted, much to Bhootham's irritation.
 At this juncture, Murugan and Archana, who have both found out that Bhootham has kidnapped Jacket, arrive.
 Murugan manages to stop Jacket's repetition, getting him to tell in front of Archana that he did receive the money, but since DGP Sathasivam, whom he was supposed to pay the bribe, refused to accept it, he gave the money to a contractor.
-Jacket also tells that he has managed to convince Pushpa to sign the divorce notice.
+Jacket also says that he has managed to convince Pushpa to sign the divorce notice.
 He then reveals the location of the money to Bhootham, which is stored in an abandoned mansion called Noor Mahal.
 Murugan, Archana, Sakkarai, Jacket, Bhootham, and even Marudhamuthu, who has also found out about the money, go to the mansion.
-A fight ensues between them over the money, which ends with Murugan and Jacket successfully getting it.
+A fight ensues between them over the money, which ends with Murugan and Jacket successfully getting it, while the bad guys get killed by the ghosts in the Noor Mahal.

 In the end, with all problems solved, Murugan and Archana enter into a romantic relationship, while Sakkarai is to marry Hamsavali during another mass-marriage function organised by Jacket, but before Sakkarai can tie the thali around Hamasavali's neck, the priest asks him if he is Pushpa's husband, to which he accidentally says yes, causing Hamsavali to stop the wedding.
+Parallelly, the bad guys have turned into ghosts and have joined the ghost gang ruled by Mottai Guru.